chesahkalu/azure_administrator/compute.md

 - **Backup**: You can configure backup policies to protect your virtual machine data.
 Azure Backup provides backup and restore capabilities for virtual machines.

 - **Monitoring**: You can monitor the performance and health of your virtual machine using Azure Monitor.
 You can set up alerts, view metrics, and analyze performance data.
+Azure platform monitors and predicts that the hardware or any platform component associated to a physical machine is about to fail.
+Azure uses `Live Migration` technology to migrate`(heal)` your virtual machines from the failing hardware to a healthy physical machine.
+Live Migration is a virtual machine preserving operation that only pauses the virtual machine for a short time, but performance might be reduced before or after the event.

 - **Security**: You can configure security settings, network security groups, and encryption for your virtual machine.
 You can also enable Azure Security Center for advanced threat protection.